PROJECT VISION

 Naldham House is a beloved Brisbane landmark.

 Waterfront Brisbane will open up the river with beautiful spaces and walkways, along with enhanced riverfront dining.
-The design of the public spaces will reflect the site’s history as the trading centre of early Brisbane and the sub-tropical climate that Brisbane is known for.
+The design of the public realm will reflect the site’s history as the trading centre of early Brisbane and the sub-tropical climate that Brisbane is known for.

 The master plan includes Dexus’s existing riverbed lease areas, with no increase of area required.